ResourcesCo/indieauth-client/.notebook/discover-endpoints.md

 ## Discovering endpoints from HTML

+NOTE: This is not yet working/tested

+TODO: Get this working and add an example of an IndieAuth server that doesn't have the links in the header.

-To read link tags from HTML, we'll use htmlparser2, and look at open tags for link elements.
+To read link tags from HTML, we'll use [parse5-sax-parser](https://www.npmjs.com/package/parse5-sax-parser), and look at open tags for link elements.
+The first one found is used and the rest are ignored.

 [`src/get-html-links.ts`](https://macchiato.dev/code)